playfulprogramming/playfulprogramming/content/blog/content-reference/index.md

 >   },
 > };
 > ```
->
-> This doesn't _quite_ follow the same internal logic pattern as our examples in React or Angular, however, which is why it's a bit of an aside.
->
-> <!-- Editor's note: While `$el` might seem like a viable alternative to an ID, it's not due to the fact that we have multiple root HTML nodes.
-This means that `$el` is a VNode, not an `HTMLElement` and therefore does not have a `id` property -->
+> Just remember that this isn't working the same way the other frameworks are counting the passed content items under-the-hood, which is again why this is an aside.

 <!-- tabs:end -->